temporalio/reference-app-orders-go/docs/overview.md

 In fact, a developer can download the Event History for any execution and replay it in a debugger, making it possible to [reproduce and fix elusive bugs](https://www.youtube.com/watch?v=fN5bIL7wc5M) in your application code.
-And once it is fixed, you can use that history file in an automated test and be confident that there are no regressions.
+And once a bug is fixed, you can use that history file in an automated test and be confident that there are no regressions.